Core Module Information

 LO4: Demonstrate an integrated knowledge and understanding of the nature of law in its social and cultural context.

-LO5: Practise comparing and critically evaluating the above mentioned categories of theory and apply powers of analysis, argument, explanation and critical evaluation specifically to certain given practical and topical issues, and generally to the relationship which exists or ought to exist between law and society.
+LO5: Analyse, explain and apply your critical evaluation to certain topical issues, and the relationship which ought to exist between law and society.

 Full Details of Teaching and Assessment